michaeljoyner/run-happy/source/_posts/madness-they-say.md

 slug: madness-they-say
 date: 2020-08-19
 categories: "mental health"
-intro: "Coranavirus and the resulting lockdown have bought us many things, but when all is settled and done, I will still have a special place in my heart for Irene Running Club.
+intro: "Coranavirus and the resulting lockdown have brought us many things, but when all is settled and done, I will still have a special place in my heart for Irene Running Club.
 Read on to see why."
 og_image: "https://res.cloudinary.com/dy6grlu8z/image/upload/c_fill,h_630,w_1200/v1597811420/xmck4tcpbsgose43dbfn.jpg"
 ---